cocos/cocos-docs/en/editor/extension/extension-change-name.md

 ![extension](first/extension-hello-world.png)

-## Change the extension folder name
+## Change the Extension Folder Name

 If you want to change the folder name along with it, you need to restart Cocos Creator after the folder change in order to make the extension with the modified folder name take effect again.